Customer small business financing solutions delivered through a single, online application.

 Let’s take a look at some examples of successful customer loyalty programs by industry, including ones from some of your favorite major brands.

-Many restaurants, coffee shops, and other food and drink spots have loyalty programs that reward customers with points per dollar spent.
+Many restaurants, coffee shops, and major retailers have loyalty programs that reward customers with points per dollar spent.
 Think Starbucks and Dunkin’ Donuts.
 Both coffee brands reward customers every time they purchase a drink, baked good, sandwich, or other product.
 Customers, in return, get free drinks, discounts on merchandise, birthday gifts, and other perks.

 A small, local coffee shop can replicate something similar by providing free rewards cards to patrons, punching out a space for every dollar spent or for each drink purchased (above a certain amount), and giving a free drink or pastry when a patron gets enough punch-outs.